Congress just signaled that the era of Big Tech acquisitions is over

 Jayapal, also armed with internal Facebook documents, pushed Zuckerberg to admit that his company had pressured Instagram to sell by making clear that it had its own photo sharing app in the works and that it might force Instagram out of business before it had a chance to grow.

-“Mr. Zuckerberg, you suggested by email to your management team that moving faster and copying other apps could ‘prevent our competitors from getting footholds’,” Jayapal said. “[Facebook COO] Sheryl Sandberg responded that ‘it is better to do more and move faster especially if that means you don’t have competitors build products that take some of our users.'”
+“Mr. Zuckerberg, you suggested by email to your management team that moving faster and copying other apps could ‘prevent our competitors from getting footholds,'” Jayapal said. “[Facebook COO] Sheryl Sandberg responded that ‘it is better to do more and move faster especially if that means you don’t have competitors build products that take some of our users.'”

 Jayapal also produced a statement from Instagram cofounder Kevin Systrom stating that he indeed felt he had no choice but to sell out to Facebook or face extinction.
 Facebook bought Instagram for $1 billion in 2012.